 All our emotional developmental tasks are feminine in nature.
 When the feminine is in shame, arrested development follows.

 All of the developmental tasks given above are feminine in nature.
 When the feminine in in shame, arrested development follows.
 The inclusion of autism spectrum disorders in the developmental disorders (Wikipedia) suggests that shame may be a factor in autism.

 One of the most powerful childhood stresses is the loss of a parent.
 This loss exacerbates core feelings of abandonment already present due to the mother wound and can cause arrested development.

 The loss of a parent may be through early death or through a family breakup.
 In the latter case, this provokes shame at having failed to maintain the patriarchal social ideal of the two-parent family.
-If the breakup is sex-related, sexual shame can be added to this already toxic mix.
+Sexual shame adds to this already toxic mix in sex-related breakups.